-• Policy LU 2.5 Maintain, enhance, and expand the development of a Downtown Regional area with primary land uses consisting of regional/community serving commercial uses, as well as larger scale housing and office developments.
+Maintain, enhance, and expand the development of a Downtown Regional area with primary land uses consisting of regional/community serving commercial uses, as well as larger scale housing and office developments.
 Located north of the Arizona Canal and centered around major regional retail, Scottsdale Fashion Square, this area will strengthen Old Town Scottsdale as a regional and community destination.
+The greatest intensity of Old Town development may be accommodated in Downtown Regional Type 3.

-New development, redevelopment and infill within the Downtown Regional Type 3 area adjacent to the Arizona Canal, should incorporate mixed land uses that activate the canal with residents, visitors and workers year-round, and include open space areas for leisure activities and special events.
+New development, redevelopment and infill within the Downtown Regional Type 3 area adjacent to the Arizona Canal, should incorporate vertically mixed land uses that activate the canal with residents, visitors and workers year-round, and include open space areas for leisure activities and special events.